rigordo959/tsWxGTUI_PyVx_Repository/SourceDistributions/Developer-Sandboxes/tsWxGTUI_PyVx/Python-3x/README.txt

    3.1 "Zip" File for Microsoft Windows

-       Microsoft Windows platforms (such as Windows XP, Vista, 7, 8, 8.1 and 10 Technical Preview) support a "zip" archive file format such as:
+       Microsoft Windows platforms (such as Windows XP, Vista, 7, 8, 8.1 and 10) support a "zip" archive file format such as:

        Multi-generation Python programming language release
        sdist-stage source code and documentation products: